10 Jan Pet Insurance Australia- How to Choose an Insurer

 Simply put, if the idea of a $10,000 emergency surgery makes you a little nauseous, it’s probably time to consider pet insurance

-How do I pick the best pet insurance for my pet?
+How do I pick the best pet insurance in Australia for my pet?

 All pet insurance companies in Australia, bar one, are underwritten by the same umbrella company, Hollard (Petsure) insurance.
 The exception is a company underwritten by Allianz (formerly Lloyds UK); PetPlan.
 What does this mean?
 Insurers underwritten by the same company will provide roughly the same cover.